-Catholic Charities Help Center - This center can provide free food and/or case management to low income and those who need help.
+United Way Help Center - This center can provide information and referrals to free food and/or case management to low income and those who need help.
 Many churches are involved in the area, and they may also offer limited financial assistance for bills and rent and medications.
 The agency also provides services specific to the needs of Hispanics including advocacy and referrals to resources, including Kansas and federal government programs.

 One focus is on case management and employment assistance.
-So clients may be provided counseling or a free gasoline voucher for a job interview.
+So clients of a church may be provided counseling or a free gasoline voucher for a job interview.
 They also offer homeless prevention in Wichita, and so churches that are part of churches may have grants to pay back rent, overdue utility bills, or a security deposit.
 Free Christmas assistance, meals from a pantry, and senior programs are offered too.
-Dial (316) 262-8898, or find more on Wichita and Sedgwick Catholic Charity programs.
+Find more on Wichita and Sedgwick church programs.